-Uni life can seem complicated at first, so this site will help make it a little easier to navigate your first semester at Monash.
-It guides you through everything you need to do to get yourself established at Monash, right up until Week 4 of your first semester.
+You are now part of the Monash family!
+Uni life can seem complicated at first, so this site will help make it a little easier to navigate your first semester at Monash Malaysia.
+It guides you through everything you need to do to get yourself comfortable, right up until Week 4 of your first semester.
 Just start scrolling to browse topics and click on the blocks to discover the important (and fun!) bits to get settled in quickly.

 Your Monash Offer